zmike/zmike.github.io/_posts/2023-04-03-the-last-bug.md

 Now we're getting somewhere.

-But again, SGC enthusiasts have standards, and a simple 33% improvement from where things started is hardly something worth mentioning.
+But again, SGC enthusiasts have standards, and a simple 33% improvement from where things started is hardly worth mentioning here, so I apologize for wasting time.

 It's easy to keep finding these patterns: